 Collect data from Google Cloud Storage

-See the changelog of this Listener type here.
+See the changelog of the Google Cloud Storage Listener here.

 Overview

-Onum supports integration with Google Cloud Storage.
+Onum supports integration with Google Cloud Storagearrow-up-right.

 Google Cloud Storage is an online object storage service that allows users to store and retrieve data.
 It is a managed service, meaning Google handles the underlying infrastructure, making it scalable and reliable.
 GCS is designed for a variety of use cases, including storing data for web applications, big data analytics, and backups.